 States are independently responsible for regulating and issuing journeyman electrician credentials.
 These are forms of licensure, as opposed to certification.
-Although licensing exams cannot be taken online, there are some test aides and courses available online to help prospective electricians pass exams in their state.
+Although licensing exams cannot be taken online, there are some test aids and courses available online to help prospective electricians pass exams in their state.

-Overview of Electrician Licensure and Testing
+Electrician Licensure and Testing

 Most states have licensure guidelines that candidates must meet in order to work as an electrician.
 Common denominators nationwide usually include individuals being at least 18 years old and having a high school diploma or its equivalent.
 To earn licensure, individuals typically need to complete a fixed amount of experiential hours and then pass an exam that tests their understanding of the science and ethics behind electrical repair and installation.
 The test typically covers the National Electrical Code (NEC), state and local electrical codes and building codes.